Grenade (song): Accolades

 "Grenade" received several nominations.
-In 2011, it was nominated for Choice Music: Break-Up Song at the 2011 Teen Choice Awards and at the 2011 MTV Europe Music Awards the song received a nomination in the category of Best Song.
+In 2011, it was nominated for Choice Music: Break-Up Song at the 2011 Teen Choice Awards, and at the 2011 MTV Europe Music Awards, the song received a nomination in the category of Best Song.
 In the same year, it received a nomination for The Record of the Year ceremony.
 In 2012, "Grenade" was nominated for three Grammy Awards, including: Record of the Year, Song of the Year, and the newly introduced Best Pop Solo Performance, losing all of them to British singer Adele.
 In the same year, the single received a nomination for "Best Hit International" at the Swiss Music Awards.
-At the 2012 ASCAP Pop Music Awards the song was one of the winners of Most Performed Songs.
+At the 2012 ASCAP Pop Music Awards, the song was one of the winners of Most Performed Songs.

 Commercial performance

 North America

 "Grenade" debuted on the Billboard Hot 100 the week of October 16, 2010 at number 81 and climbed the chart to number five for the week ending December 18, 2010.
 On January 8, 2011, it peaked at number one, making it Mars's third number one single on the chart, the others being B.o.B's "Nothin' on You", on which he was featured, and "Just the Way You Are".
-The peak position was reached due to 559 000 downloads and 89 million listener impressions, taking Digital Gainer and Airplay Gainer awards.
+The peak position was reached due to 559,000 downloads and 89 million listener impressions, taking Digital Gainer and Airplay Gainer awards.
 Around this time, the song had become his second solo single to top the 2 million mark in downloads.
 The song dropped and rose back to the top spot two more times, making it, at that time, one of only six singles in Billboard history to have three distinct runs at number one.
 In February, it topped the 3 million mark.
 The song spent 36 weeks on the Hot 100.
 As of October 2015, the song has sold 6.1 million digital copies in the United States.
 On October 17, 2025, the single was certified sixteen times platinum by the Recording Industry Association of America (RIAA).
 It was Mars's second single to sell over 5 million, just a week after "Just the Way You Are" achieved that feat, and it was only the third time in Billboard history that back-to-back singles have both sold 5 million copies in the digital era.
-The song has peaked at number one in the Canada.
+The song peaked at number one in Canada.
 It replaced "The Time (Dirty Bit)" by The Black Eyed Peas, before being dethroned by "Hold It Against Me" by Britney Spears.
 On February 12, 2011, it took the top spot from Usher's song "More".
-Two weeks later it was replaced by Lady Gaga's "Born This Way".
+Two weeks later, it was replaced by Lady Gaga's "Born This Way".
 It has been certified diamond by Music Canada (MC).